Skip to main content

 Charity Graduate Career Path

-The not-for-profit sector is a growing industry, with annual revenues exceeding £96 billion.
-Charities now operate like businesses, focusing on service delivery, fundraising, and public engagement, offering more graduate opportunities than ever before.
+The charity sector is growing, with annual revenues exceeding £96 billion.
+Many organisations now operate similarly to businesses, focusing on fundraising, service delivery, and public engagement.
+This has created a rise in graduate roles across various functions, including:

 • Fundraising & Development – Securing funding through grants, donations, and campaigns.